Want to know where to travel when in 2022? Your wish is our command.

 If you love nothing better than to get your hips swinging to a sultry groove, you’ll adore this exuberant event in Old Havana, the birthplace of salsa rhythm.

 Pop by hundreds of different salsa classes with some of the world’s best teachers, along with seven days of parties, nightly shows and live bands.
-As an extra bonus, you can hop on a Flash Pack trip just before it all kicks off, and finesse your salsa moves.

 And don’t forget: Austria